Unstructured-IO/community/Pipelines-and-APIs.md

 However, ISD schemas for different pipeline APIs may include additional fields as well.

 The request's `Accept` header specifies the the MIME type the response the client expectes.
-If a client specifies a MIME type in the `Accept` header that the API does not support, the API will return a `406: Not Acceptable` response.
+If a client specifies a MIME type in the `Accept` header that the API does not support, the API returns a `406: Not Acceptable` response.

 ## Github Repository Conventions for Pipeline Families